ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Integer Message Property - see {{msg-niceness}}.

 Note that this property is not a per-message override of the connection Niceness - see {{conn-niceness}}.
-Both Niceness properties may interact, but can be used indepently and be realized by different mechanisms.
+Both Niceness properties may interact, but can be used independently and be realized by different mechanisms.

 ### Timeout for aborting Connection {#timeout}